 For busy attorneys, it takes a little extra time to pursue testimonials for lawyers, but, boy, is it worth it!
 Testimonials are a powerful way to boost your firm’s credibility and trust factor, which leads to higher website conversions.
 Unbiased, third-party reviews are convincing and persuasive to other potential clients.
 So, let’s take a closer look at how to get testimonials for law firms.
 Consider these statistics about the importance of testimonials for law firms:

-- Regular use of client testimonials can help you generate 62% more revenue from every customer, every visit, according to one study.
+Regular use of client testimonials can help you generate 62% more revenue from every customer, every visit, according to one study.

-- U.S. consumers say that online testimonials are “very important” (38%) or “extremely important” (19%) in making decisions about purchasing goods and services.
+U.S. consumers say that online testimonials are “very important” (38%) or “extremely important” (19%) in making decisions about purchasing goods and services.